kapunahelewong/add-remote/README.md

 ### Add Remote prompts you for three things:

 1. The user's GitHub handle.
-  For example, mine is `kapunahelewong`
+  For example, mine is `kapunahelewong`.
 1. The name of the person's branch as it appears on their fork.
   For example, in this URL: `https://github.com/kapunahelewong/angular/tree/patch-1`, my branch name is `patch-1`.
   You can see this in their PR under the PR title; for example, `kapunahelewong:patch-1`.